 Onondaga Historical Association (OHA) was officially incorporated on April 29th, 1863 in the midst of the Civil War.
 The Charter states, “The said corporation is created for the purpose of collecting and preserving historical, genealogical, scientific and literary material” and “the buildings in which its collections shall be kept and its affairs carried on shall be located in the city of Syracuse, in the county of Onondaga.”
-For 155 years, OHA has continued to abide by its original charter while expanding its reach and footprint in the community.
+Since then, OHA has continued to abide by its original charter while expanding its reach and footprint in the community.

 OHA has had a number of homes during its century and a half in Syracuse.
 Its first was in Number 2 Corinthian Hall on North Salina Street.
 During that time, OHA was busy with public lectures, social and literary events, and exhibitions.
 In 1865 it even held a ball/fundraiser – “With a view to encourage the laudable efforts of the Onondaga Historical Association, to complete the formation of a Cabinet and Library, the undersigned gentlemen have concluded to offer to the citizens of Syracuse and vicinity, a Grand Soiree, at Wieting Hall. . . .”
 (Courier and Union 2/25/1865).